jambit/Azubi-Onboardingphase-2019-Find-Cherry/README.md

    3. the run the Main Class

 Have fun playing our broken Game!<br/>
-   for real tho, it doesn't work.
+PS: for real tho, it doesn't work.